 Students in the Automotive Technology Concentration apply technical knowledge and skill in servicing and maintaining automobiles and light trucks.
-Students completing this program may obtain ASE (Automotive Service Excellence) certification.
+Students completing this program may obtain ASE (Automotive Service Excellence) certifications, PA State Emission Inspection Certification and PA State Safety Inspection Certification.
 As a recognized Program of Study by the Department of Education, students can take advantage of many statewide articulation agreements to gain post-secondary credits.